elixir-image/image/README.md

 | 1.18 | 26, 27 |
 | 1.19 | 26, 27, 28 |
 | 1.20-rc | 27, 28 |

-The minimum supported version is **Elixir 1.17 / OTP 26**.
-The CI matrix runs `mix format --check-formatted`, `mix compile --warnings-as-errors`, the full test suite, and `mix dialyzer` (lint cell only) on every cell.

 ## Quick start